-The assignment and reassignment of academic standing are based on a student's performance in a minimum of ± 9 .
-If, at the time of review, the student has attempted fewer than ± 9 since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.
+The assignment and reassignment of academic standing are based on a student's performance in a minimum of $\bigstar 9$ .
+If, at the time of review, the student has attempted fewer than $\bigstar 9$ since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.

+Continuation in the BSc Honors in Food Science and the BSc Honors in Nutrition

-(2) Continuation in BSc in Nutrition and Food Science (Nutrition Major) Continuation in the BSc in Nutrition and Food Science (Nutrition major) requires a GPA of at least 3.0.
+Continuation in the BSc Honors in Food Science and the BSc Honors in Nutrition requires a GPA of at least 3.0